Elke Rehder: Life and work

-Elke Rehder studied at the Heatherley School of Fine Art in London (1979–80).
-During that time she was predominantly active as a sculptor, where she created objects from iron, steel, copper, granite, marble as well as small bronzes in lost-wax castings.
+Elke Rehder studied at the Heatherley School of Fine Art in London (1979–1980).
+During that time she was predominantly active as a sculptor, where she created objects from iron, steel, copper, granite, and marble as well as small bronzes in lost-wax castings.
 During her stay in London the symbolism of chess becomes a centrepoint in her artwork, following a statement by Boris Spassky: "Chess is like life".
 Since then, Elke Rehder creates installation art and land art projects centered around chess.

-In 1991 Elke Rehder started the international cultural project "Kulturgesellschaft Europa", which is accompanied by statements of important personalities from the cultural, economical and political world.
+In 1991, Elke Rehder started the international cultural project "Kulturgesellschaft Europa", which is accompanied by statements of important personalities from the cultural, economical and political world.
 Since then she started to collect European antique prints and illustrated newspapers.
-2014 the Elke Rehder collection contained more than 50,000 historical pictures.
-1992 she was honored with the award "Bernhard-Kaufmann-Kunstpreis" in Worpswede.
+In 2014, the Elke Rehder collection contained more than 50,000 historical pictures.
+In 1992, she was honored with the award "Bernhard-Kaufmann-Kunstpreis" in Worpswede.

-From 1991 to 1993 she deepened her knowledge of painting at the Federal Academy of Cultural Education in Wolfenbüttel and of graphic arts at the Hamburg University of Applied Sciences.
+From 1991 to 1993, she deepened her knowledge of painting at the Federal Academy of Cultural Education in Wolfenbüttel and of graphic arts at the Hamburg University of Applied Sciences.